Antonelson/Demo-Purpose/README.md

-Just Learnning How Git and Github works nothing important here.
+Just Learning How Git and GitHub works nothing important here.